Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 James H. Billington, librarian at the Library of Congress, announced on August 2, 2007, that Charles Simic would begin his duties as Poet Laureate that autumn, when the poet would open the literary series on October 17, 2007, by giving a reading of his work.

-Simic was born May 9, 1938, in Yugoslavia.
+Simic was born May 9, 1938, in the former Yugoslavia.
 His father came to America and later sent for Simic and his mother who had relocated to Paris.
 Simic arrived in the U.S. in 1954 at age 16.
 He has been an American citizen for 36 years, and he currently resides in New Hampshire.

 Working at the Chicago Sun Times to pay for tuition, Simic began studies at the University of Chicago but later finished his Bachelor's degree at New York University in 1966, after a stint in the U.S. Army from 1961 to 1963.